Dr Emily Cooper

 Health and Care Professions Council

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Areas of counselling I deal with

-I have a morning and early evening clinic on Tuesdays.
+I have an afternoon and early evening clinic on Tuesdays.